intentor/adic/README.md

 #### To prefab singleton

-Binds the key type to a singleton of itself on a newly instantiated prefab.
+Binds the key type to a singleton `UnityEngine.Component` of itself or some type on a newly instantiated prefab.

 ```cs
 //Binding singleton prefab to itself...